facinglife-syriastreet/syriastreet.brandontauszik.com/README.md

 In this project, we sought to prototype a way to preserve and protect journalist’s work and portfolio from link rot.
 Link rot refers to the phenomenon in which hyperlinks or URLs on the internet become broken or inaccessible over time.

 ## Web3 Hosting
 This website can also be found on several peer-to-peer data sharing networks.
-To access these networks you can
+To access these networks you can:
 * Use a gateway and acccess it through the 'regular internet' (in any web browser) at [https://syriastreet-brandontauszik-com.ipns.ipfs.hypha.coop/](https://syriastreet-brandontauszik-com.ipns.ipfs.hypha.coop/) or at [https://syriastreet-brandontauszik-com.hyper.hypha.coop/](https://syriastreet-brandontauszik-com.hyper.hypha.coop/
 )